w3c/vc-di-bbs-test-suite/README.md

 - A credential issuer endpoint (`/credentials/issue`) in the `issuers` property.
 - A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.

 All endpoints will require a cryptosuite tag of `bbs-2023`.
-Alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
-Currently, the test suite supports `P-256` and `P-384` ECDSA key types.

 A simplified manifest would look like this: